graduate_header

 Apply Now

 Questions?
-For more information on the UA AME graduate program contact Jennifer Wellborn at wellborn@arizona.edu.
+For more information on the U of A AME graduate program contact Stephanie Amado at samado@arizona.edu.

-Highlights of the UA AME graduate program include:
+Highlights of the U of A AME graduate program include:

 • World-renowned faculty and multidisciplinary curriculum

-• High-tech labs and facilities: supersonic and subsonic wind tunnels; water tunnels; a machine shop; and instrumentation, navigation and materials labs
+• High-tech labs and facilities including supersonic and subsonic wind tunnels, water tunnels, a machine shop, and instrumentation, navigation and materials labs.
+Explore and learn more about U of A AME's 26 graduate research labs (PDF).

 • Strong ties to leading companies and organizations such as Raytheon, Boeing, Honeywell, Lockheed Martin, Paragon and NASA